pharo-project/pharo-website/site/news/2024-04-23-pharo12-released.md

 ### Tools

-- Fluid class syntax is not default (old definition method is deprecated)
+- Fluid class syntax is now the default one
-- More tools migrated to Spec2
+- Preparing Bloc introduction by migrating more tools to Spec2
 - Enhancements on Spec2
 - Leaner version of Metacello
 - Strict mode for FFI